-Why doesn’t Western trim trees as other power companies do, and instead cuts them down?
+Why doesn’t WAPA trim trees as other power companies do, and instead cuts them down?

 Trees taller than power lines that are too close to the line can be blown over in high winds, pulling the line down from supporting towers or poles, even while the line remains energized—thus creating a very dangerous, life-threatening situation for an unaware passerby.

-Because of this danger, Western urges landowners to contact us before trimming or removing trees on our transmission line right of way.
+Because of this danger, WAPA urges landowners to contact us before trimming or removing trees on our transmission line right of way.